aseduto/guacamole/README.md

 docker build --tag guacamole .
 ```
 Use your favorite editor to add to /storage/guacamole/user-mapping.xml all the host you want to get access to.
+You can follow the [Guacamole](https://guacamole.apache.org/doc/gug/configuring-guacamole.html) documentation to edit the file.

 Just start the container: